 Publication Ethics and Malpractice Statement

-All articles submitted to the Studia Slavica journal must be original, and cannot be submitted to other journals for simultaneous consideration.
+All articles submitted to the Studia Slavica must be original, and cannot be submitted to other journals for simultaneous consideration.
 It is not acceptable to submit manuscripts that have been published previously.
+All quotations and paraphrases must be properly documented in accordance with the journal's guidelines.

 Contributors to the journal are obliged to